-The last Sunday of the Liturgical Year is always the Solemnity of Our Lord Jesus, Christ the King.
-The gospels for last two Sundays have been preparing us for this text, which is an image of the end time when all will come before God.
+This is the last Sunday of the Liturgical Year and is always the Solemnity of Our Lord Jesus, Christ the King.
+The gospels for last two Sundays have been preparing for this feast and its focus on the end of time when all will come before God.
 The parable of the ten virgins waiting for the arrival of the bridegroom encouraged the Christian community to remain vigilant.
-The parable of the master who gave his three servants talents to use while he was absent asks the Christian community to recognize that they have been richly blessed beyond their wildest dreams and to reflect on how they have used those blessings.
+The parable of the master who gave his three servants talents to use while he was absent asks the Christian community to recognize that they have been richly blessed and to reflect on how they have used those blessings.

-Equally important to what has gone before this gospel text is what follows in Matthew's gospel.
+Equally important to what has gone before this gospel is what follows.
 From this point forward, the final events of Jesus' life will be described.
 Matthew begins the next chapter "When Jesus finished all these words, he said to his disciples, 'You know that in two days' time it will be Passover, and the Son of Man will be handed over to be crucified.'
 Then the chief priests and the elders of the people assembled in the palace of the high priest, who was called Caiaphas, and they consulted together to arrest Jesus by treachery and put him to death.
 But they said, 'not during the festival, that there may not be a riot among the people," (Matthew 26:1-5) The next thing Matthew describes is the anointing of Jesus' head with costly perfumed oil.
 Jesus remarks that this had been done in preparation for his burial.

-As Matthew unfolds the events of Jesus' passion and death, the vision of Christ as King stands in stark contrast to the events that will follow.
-There is a contradiction between who Jesus really is and the events of his last days.
+As Matthew unfolds the events of Jesus' own passion and death, the image of Christ as King stands in stark contrast to the events that will follow.

+There is a contradiction between who Jesus really is and the reality of his life.
 That contradiction can help the disciples live faithfully with the contradictions in their own lives.
 The image of a shepherd separating sheep and goats would be familiar to people in Matthew's community.
 Sheep and goats were the first animals to be domesticated.
-During the day they were pastured together.
-At night the sheep could be left outside but goats needed to be brought inside to protect them from the cold.
-Sheep, when slaughtered, seemed to accept their fate and did not cry out.
-This was looked upon as a manly quality to be able to endure the hardships of life without complaint.
+They were pastured together.
+At night, the sheep could be left outside, but goats needed protection from the cold.
+When sheep were slaughtered, they seemed to accept their fate, offering no resistance or crying out.
+In this, they modeled honorable masculine traits--that men were expected to accept and endure the hardships of life without complaint.

 The "sheep" are gathered on the favored right side because they are more valuable.
-The criteria for being on the right or the left are not prayer, ritual observance, belief, or even outstanding generosity or compassion.
-Being counted among the favored requires that one has provided the most basic of human needs for another: food, water, clothing, and visiting the sick and imprisoned.
+The criteria for being separated to the right or to the left are not prayer, ritual observance, belief, or even outstanding generosity or compassion.
+Being counted among the favored requires that one has provided the most basic of human needs for others: food, water, clothing, and visiting the sick and imprisoned.
 Even though both the blessed and the accursed did not recognize Jesus, he identifies himself with the "least brothers."
+The text indicates that this least is the foreigner, the outsider, and those less fortunate within the community.